1

 • Holiday Pay

-• Benefits include medical, dental, and vision after one year of employment
+• Benefits include medical dental and vision after one year of employment

 • Paid Sick Leave 40 hours per year

-• 401k after three months of employment
+• 401k after 3 month of employment

-• Flexible hours and schedule depending on your availability
+• Flexible Hours and Schedule depending on your availability

 • Live in pays $16.90 plus OT depending on start time.